 Formerly the Kingsgate Ice Arena, Sno-King Kirkland offers public ice skate sessions, hockey, learn-to-skate programs and fun-sounding broomball where participants do not need to know how to skate.
 Walkers can be rented; look for group discounts.

-Centrally located in downtown Everett, the community ice skating rink is just one of the facilities at Xfinity (formerly Comcast) Arena, which hosts Silvertips hockey games, concerts and more.
+Centrally located in downtown Everett, the community ice skating rink is just one of the facilities at Angel of the Winds (formerly Xfinity) Arena, which hosts Silvertips hockey games, concerts and more.
 Street parking can be tricky, but there are plenty of garages.
 In addition to frequent public skating sessions, junior hockey and learn-to-skate programs are available.
 Look for Cheap Skate sessions and discounted "Lunch Break Skate" sessions offered weekdays.

 Sno-King Ice Arena, Renton